sepehrmdn77/mirasys-assignment/README.md

 8. see the application deployed automatically
 ```
 ## Common issues
-**Vagrant Network**: If you face a network issue in the **Vagrant** cluster, note to make separate **Vagratfiles** and create different VMs to not facing connectivity issue.
+**Vagrant Network**: If you face a network issue in the **Vagrant** cluster, note to create separate **Vagrantfiles** and different VMs to avoid connectivity issue.
-Becuase a single Vagrantfile would use just one internal IP address for the whole cluser and maybe nodes couldn't talk to eachother after orchestration (regardless of 192.168.X.X ranges).
+Because a single Vagrantfile uses only one internal IP address for the whole cluster and maybe nodes couldn't talk to eachother after orchestration (regardless of 192.168.X.X ranges).

 # Best to have
-The best practice to deploy the compelete cluster is to implement the infrastructure as code (**IaC**) using Terraform templates with modular instances to have a reliable and repeatable cloud-native deployment.
+The best practice to deploy the complete cluster is to implement the infrastructure as code (**IaC**) using Terraform templates with modular instances to have a reliable and repeatable cloud-native deployment.

-The [**/infra**](https://github.com/sepehrmdn77/mirasys-assignment/tree/main/infra) directory includes a basic sample of deplying a simple VM on Azure, simple EC2 instance on AWS, and make them ready to work as a Kubernetes node in which cloud ther are implemented in.
+The [**/infra**](https://github.com/sepehrmdn77/mirasys-assignment/tree/main/infra) directory includes a basic sample of deploying a simple VM on Azure, simple EC2 instance on AWS, and make them ready to work as a Kubernetes node in which cloud they are implemented in.

-Also you can build the whole cluster using **AKS**.
+Also you can build the whole cluster using **AKS** and **EKS**.